iterative/katacoda-scenarios/tutorials/get-started/step4.md

    `dvc update data.xml.dvc`{{execute}}

-   This DVC file is locked, so its data file can be updated only with `dvc update`.
-This is done when we want to check whether there is any new version of the imported file, and if yes download it.
+   The command `dvc update` is used when we want to check whether there is any new version of the imported file, and if yes download it again.
+A DVC file created by `dvc import` is locked, so the imported data file can be updated only with `dvc update`.

 4. We are not going to use this file in the rest of the tutorial, so let's remove it again:

+   `git status -s`{{execute}}

    `rm data.xml data.xml.dvc .gitignore`{{execute}}

+   `git status`{{execute}}